 Causes of Excessive Shedding in Dogs

-By La Petite Labs Editorial, ~15 min read
+By La Petite Labs Editorial 15 min read

-• Stress and routine changes can show up on the surface, turning a normal shed into constant hair release.
+• Stress and routine changes can show on the surface, turning a normal shed into constant hair release.

-• Nutrition affects coat texture and “hold”: when protein or fatty acids are off, hair can look dry and shed more.
+• Nutrition affects coat texture and “hold”: when protein or fatty acids are off, hair looks dry and sheds more.

-• Grooming is a fast feedback loop: the right brush and gentle bathing can quickly improve how the coat looks.
+• Grooming is a fast feedback loop: the right brush and gentle bathing quickly improve how the coat looks.

 Some shedding is simply a dog’s normal wardrobe change.
 Excessive shedding is different: it looks like constant tumbleweeds, a coat that feels dry or “dusty,” and hair that releases with a light touch.
 When pet parents ask what causes excessive shedding in dogs, the most useful first step is separating normal seasonal shed from a visible shift in coat quality.
 A sudden change often points to skin irritation, diet changes, stress, or an underlying medical issue that’s showing up on the surface.